Josh Jung Player Props: Rangers vs. Yankees

-On Saturday, Josh Jung (coming off going 0-for-4) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+Josh Jung, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers versus the New York Yankees, with Nestor Cortes Jr. on the hill, April 30 at 2:35 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+In his last game he had a hitless showing (0-for-3) against the Yankees.

 Josh Jung Game Info & Props vs. the Yankees